florentpoujol/PHP-Standard-Components/doc/logger.md

 # Log `namespace StdCmp\Log`

-This Logging library provides standard, flexible and easily extensible facilities for logging information.
+This Logging library provides standard (implements PSR-3), flexible and easily extensible facilities for logging information.

-You register the information you want to log (a priority, a message and maybe some context) to a Logger object which pass the log record to a Writer, which writes it to a device (file, DB, ...).
+You register the information you want to log (a level, a message and maybe some context) to a Logger object which pass the log record to a Writer, which writes it to a device (file, DB, ...).

 Loggers may have several writers, to store the information on several devices.